Deals of the day-Mergers and acquisitions

 ** Insurance Australia Group (IAG) said it will sell its Thai and Indonesian operations to Japanese insurer Tokio Marine Holdings for A$525 million ($390 million).

-** Shareholders in South Africa’s Murray & Roberts voted on Tuesday for the company to look into a potential tie up with construction rival Aveng, sending Aveng’s shares around 25 percent higher.
+** Shareholders in South Africa’s Murray & Roberts MURJ.J voted on Tuesday for the company to look into a potential tie up with construction rival Aveng AEGJ.J, sending Aveng’s shares around 25 percent higher.

 ** The Abu Dhabi Investment Authority (ADIA) said its private equity department would acquire a stake of up to 21.4 percent in Pension Insurance Corporation Group from funds advised by private equity firm J.C.
 Flowers & Co.